 Here in the Alternative to Meds Center drug treatment program, we provide SSRI withdrawal help designed to reduce harsh SSRI withdrawal symptoms so it is as comfortable as possible.
-Many drug advertisements and paid researchers seem completely unaware of how SSRI withdrawal feels, or downplay that it even exists.
-More importantly perhaps, many physicians may mistake SSRI withdrawal symptoms for a relapse of a mental disorder, if they are unfamiliar with what can happen even shortly after a single dose is missed, or delayed.24
+Many drug advertisements and paid researchers seem completely unaware of how SSRI withdrawal feels, and most surprisingly, downplay that it even exists.
+More importantly, perhaps, many physicians may mistake SSRI withdrawal symptoms for a relapse of a mental disorder, if they are unfamiliar with what can happen even shortly after missing or delaying a single dose.
+24

 SSRIs are prescription medications prescribed for depression as well as other psychiatric illnesses.
 While perhaps helpful during a crisis, SSRIs can be extremely difficult to stop taking because of the discomfort felt during SSRI withdrawal.
 Picture this scenario: you have been on an antidepressant SSRI for 5 years or more.
 You discuss with your doctor your desire to decrease your dosage.
 He prescribes alterations and tapering in typical 10mg increments.
 After a few days of beginning this, you may start to show severe flu-like symptoms — diarrhea, headache, nausea, dizziness, vomiting, chills, and fatigue.
 Electric shock-like sensations, agitation, vivid dreams, insomnia, impaired concentration, irritability, and suicidal thinking can also occur.1,2 These SSRI side effects last anywhere from a week to as long as a year and, rarely, longer, and can fluctuate in their intensity.
 You are wondering what the hell is going on!
 Well, that is quite commonly how SSRI withdrawal feels.